Oze: Decentralized Graph-based Concurrency Control for Long-running Update Transactions (Extended Version): Evaluation

 \subsection{Experiments on BoMB}

-We first evaluate how each protocol can handle the BoMB workload using \textit{static BoM} (i.e., L1, S1 and S2 transactions only and BoM trees never change).
-Then, we run all six transactions of \textit{dynamic BoM} only with Oze and D2PL based on the result of the static case.
+We first evaluated how each protocol could handle the BoMB workload using \textit{static BoM}, i.e., L1, S1, and S2 transactions only; BoM trees never changed.
+Then, we ran all six transactions of \textit{dynamic BoM}, including transactions that changed BoM trees.